teiwei2003/cosmos-sdk/docs/zh/architecture/adr-032-typed-events.md

     }
 }

-// TxEmitter is an example of an event emitter that emits just transaction events.
+//TxEmitter is an example of an event emitter that emits just transaction events.
 This can and
-// should be implemented somewhere in the Cosmos SDK.
+//should be implemented somewhere in the Cosmos SDK.
 The Cosmos SDK can include an EventEmitters for tm.event='Tx'
-// and/or tm.event='NewBlock' (the new block events may contain typed events) func TxEmitter(ctx context.Context, cliCtx client.Context, ehs ...EventHandler) (err error) {
+//and/or tm.event='NewBlock' (the new block events may contain typed events) func TxEmitter(ctx context.Context, cliCtx client.Context, ehs ...EventHandler) (err error) {
-    // Instantiate and start tendermint RPC client client, err := cliCtx.GetNode()
+   //Instantiate and start tendermint RPC client
+    client, err := cliCtx.GetNode()
     if err != nil {
         return err